mariamussama/mariamussama/README.md

-### Hi there, I am Mariam Abdelaziz ✨
+### Hi there, I am Mariam Abdelaziz! ✨

-I am a Graduating Senior Computer Engineering student (minor Math) at the American university in cairo.
+I am a Graduating Senior Computer Engineering student (minor Math) at the American University in cairo.

-- 🔭 I’m currently working as a Undergraduate Teaching Assistant in the CS department at the the American university in cairo.
+- 🔭 I’m currently working as a Undergraduate Teaching Assistant in the CS department at the the American University in cairo.
 - 🌱 I’m currently learning Web Development, Mobile Development, Cybersecurity and Machine Learning.
 - 📫 How to reach me: mariam2000@aucegypt.edu